ab604/link-crawler/README.md

 ## Link Collection

 For link collection, the script crawls links found on the home page to other pages, for up to 3 levels of recursion.
-Here’s an imaginary
+Here’s an **imaginary**
 example:

-1. Initial crawl: library.soton.ac.uk
+1. Initial crawl: `library.soton.ac.uk`
-    - Finds links to library.soton.ac.uk/about and
+    - Finds links to `library.soton.ac.uk/about` and
-      library.soton.ac.uk/search
+      `library.soton.ac.uk/search`
 2. Next level of recursion:
-    - Crawls library.soton.ac.uk/about and finds links to library.soton.ac.uk/about/team and
+    - Crawls `library.soton.ac.uk/about` and finds links to `library.soton.ac.uk/about/team` and
-      library.soton.ac.uk/about/contact
+      `library.soton.ac.uk/about/contact`
-    - Crawls library.soton.ac.uk/search and finds links to library.soton.ac.uk/search/databases and
+    - Crawls `library.soton.ac.uk/search` and finds links to `library.soton.ac.uk/search/databases` and
-      library.soton.ac.uk/search/ejournals
+      `library.soton.ac.uk/search/ejournals`
 3. Third level of recursion:
-    - Crawls library.soton.ac.uk/about/team and finds links to individual staff profiles
+    - Crawls `library.soton.ac.uk/about/team` and finds links to individual staff profiles
-    - Crawls library.soton.ac.uk/about/contact and finds links to contact forms or email addresses
+    - Crawls `library.soton.ac.uk/about/contact` and finds links to contact forms
-    - Crawls library.soton.ac.uk/search/databases and finds links to specific database pages
+    - Crawls `library.soton.ac.uk/search/databases` and finds links to specific database pages
-    - Crawls library.soton.ac.uk/search/ejournals and finds links to specific e-journal pages
+    - Crawls `library.soton.ac.uk/search/ejournals` and finds links to specific e-journal pages

 We could recurse further, but this depth seemed appropriate to capture